 Like the National Institute on Aging, NIH operates under the wing of the U.S. Department of Health & Human Services.
 They too offer a database that can be used to find clinical Alzheimer’s trials in Michigan.

-Their database can be found at clinicaltrials.gov and currently lists roughly 238,000 studies in all 50 states.
+You can search the Clinical Trials Database which currently lists roughly 238,000 studies in all 50 states.
 It covers all types of international trials, not just Alzheimer’s-related research.

 Once you’ve found a suitable trial that’s located in Michigan, your next step will be to find out who’s eligible to participate.
 Look for the “Protocol” section of the trial description for that information.
 They’ll also give details about procedures, as well as how long the study lasts and what type of data will be collected from participants.